haseebshaik00/MS-PP-24/Web Dev/README.md

 j) if a body selector is written twice the second one will overwrite the same properties present in the first one
 k) css "inline-internal-external" file link tags which are written last in the head tag gets the higher priority and in this inline has the highest precedence
-l) Multiple combinator: A, B
+l) Multiple combinator: A, B : The selector A, B selects all elements A and B. As the name suggests, it simply groups the selectors into one
 m) ul li li {} - this also works as a descendent combinator
 n) div.btn{} - a div with class button